Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 The Ugly on Fish Consumption

-It’s one thing to point out individual harmful components of fish (or any other food substance), and another to evaluate disease, disability, and death rates pertaining to the consumption of these same food items.
+It’s one thing to point out individual harmful components of fish (or any other food substance), and another to evaluate disease, disability, and death rates corresponding to the consumption of these same food items.
 That’s what we will look at here.

 Cardiovascular Disease and Fish Consumption

-A study on Danish adults found no benefit with fish consumption and lower coronary heart disease rates on the general population as a whole, but could not exclude a benefit for those at high risk for heart disease.[15]
+A look at fish consumption in the Iowa Women’s Health Study showed no protective effect on coronary heart disease or stroke mortality.[17]
+A study on Danish adults found no benefit with fish consumption and lower coronary heart disease rates in the general population but could not exclude a benefit for those at high risk for heart disease.[18]
+In another systematic review study in the European Journal of Clinical Nutrition, analysis of fish consumption in 116,764 individuals showed mixed results:[19]

 Fish consumption is not associated with reduced coronary heart disease mortality in low-risk populations.
 However, fish consumption at 40-60 g daily is associated with markedly reduced coronary heart disease mortality in high-risk populations.